Lucanyc/VISTA-Gym/README.md

 ### 🧠 Step 1: Supervised Fine-Tuning

 We use the official [InternVL3.0 training framework](https://internvl.readthedocs.io/en/latest/internvl3.0/deployment.html) for supervised fine-tuning.
-Please see Please see `config` folder for the example configs used.
+Please see `config` folder for the example configs used.

 ### 🎯 Step 2: Reinforcement Learning (GRPO)